jwodder/doapi/FUTURE.md

 - Give `doapi-region` and `doapi-size` "`show`" commands for fetching only specific regions/sizes

-- Give the `show` commands an `--ignore` option for skipping objects that don't exist?
+- Give commands that fetch/operate on multiple objects `--ignore` options for skipping objects that don't exist?

-- Give the `delete` commands an `--ignore` option for skipping objects that don't exist
+    - Only support this option when `--multiple` is also supplied?

 - Give all commands that either have `--wait` (except 'new') or are 'wait' an option for dumping the manipulated objects instead of the completed actions